UFAL-DSG/alex/alex/applications/LANGUAGE_MODELLING.rst

 PTIcs
 -------
-For more details please see :doc:`alex.applications.AlexOnTheBus.lm.README`.
+For more details please see :doc:`alex.applications.PublicTransportInfoCS.lm.README`.